openwrt/packages/net/banip/files/README.md

 ## Prerequisites
 * [OpenWrt](https://openwrt.org), tested with the stable release series (19.07) and with the latest snapshot
-* a download utility:
-    * to support all blocklist sources a full version with ssl support of 'wget', 'uclient-fetch' with one of the 'libustream-*' ssl libraries, 'aria2c' or 'curl' is required
+* download utility: 'uclient-fetch' with one of the 'libustream-*' ssl libraries, 'wget',  'aria2c' or 'curl' is required

 ## Installation & Usage
 * install 'banip' (_opkg install banip_)